 If a small, safe, red state like Utah “doesn’t matter,” then why did the Republican Party immediately dispatch vice presidential candidate Mike Pence to the state in the closing days of the campaign?
 Pence's action was important, as it helped bring Utah back into the fold.
 Meanwhile, if Hillary Clinton had taken similar measures in her blue wall states, she probably could have brought those states back into the fold, too.
 She would have won the election.
 It was that close.

-Other examples abound: Remember that Texas used to vote Democratic (and is now threatening to go purple).
+Other examples abound: Remember that Texas used to vote Democratic.
 California used to vote Republican.
 George W. Bush won his victory in 2000 with the help of one state that was supposed to be a safe blue state: West Virginia.
 Likewise, a whole slew of southern states voted for Bill Clinton, but they never voted for Barack Obama.
-In recent years, we’ve heard a fair amount of commentary about “new” swing states such as Virginia or North Carolina.
+In recent years, we’ve heard a fair amount of commentary about “new” swing states such as Virginia, North Carolina, or Georgia.
 Well, at least, we heard such commentary—briefly.
-Now some people contend that Virginia “isn't a swing state anymore.
+Now some people contend that Virginia “isn't a swing state anymore.”

 In other words, even if “only swing states matter,” these states are constantly changing.